tytydraco/yessleep/out/I_found_my_dead_friend_alive_in_the_haunted_forest_Now_four_people_are_missing.md

 Five people I met online recently decided to help me investigate the haunted forest, as my friend Claudia had been abducted by mysterious cloaked figures there only two years prior.

-After agreeing on a time, Josh picked us all up in his SUV.
-He picked up Liam, Andy, the couple Jack and Katie, and myself this morning.
+After agreeing on a time, Jack picked us all up in his SUV.
+He picked up Liam, Andy, Josh, his girlfriend Katie, and myself this morning.
 We drove to Cannock Chase and got there by 7 p.m.
 They had brought equipment I didn’t even think of.

 We got to the car park and began to head up to the bridge, following the path.
 I made sure everyone had their phones on them, as well as other supplies.